frc5687/ScoutEye/Documentation/Scout_Lead/Comp_Checklist.md

 ### Spreadsheet column headers
 Before scouting begins the column headers must be added to the spreadsheet.
-The column headers can be added by taping the **Header QR** button on the main screen of the app at which insure that the cursor is in the correct cell (A1) and then scan the QR code on the QR code scanner.
+The column headers can be added by taping the **Header QR** button on the main screen of the app at which Ensure that the cursor is in the correct cell (A1) and then scan the QR code on the QR code scanner.
 The column headers will resemble the following:

 ```
 ScoutName   |   EX   |   matchNumber   |   allianceIsBlue   |   teamNumber   |   auto1   |   auto2   |   auto3   |   auto4   |   auto5   |   auto6   |   teleop1   |   teleop2   |   teleop3   |   teleop4   |   teleop5   |   teleop6   |   robotDied   |   fieldFault   |   Timer   |   ClickCount   |   robotSpeed   |   givesDefense   |   takesDefense   |   vNum/vID